-Federal Programs Types of Aid Program Details

-Federal Pell Grant Grant: does not have to be repaid For undergraduates with financial need who have not earned Bachelor's or professional degrees; in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.
+Federal Programs Types of Aid Program Details Federal Pell Grant Grant: does not have to be repaid For undergraduates with financial need who have not earned Bachelor's or professional degrees; in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.
 A student can receive a Federal Pell Grant for no more than 12 semesters or the equivalent (roughly six years).
-Federal Supplemental Grant: does not have to For undergraduates with exceptional financial need; Federal Pell Grant Educational Opportunity be repaid recipients take priority; funds depend on availability at school.
-Grant (FSEOG) Federal Work Study Money earned while For undergraduate and graduate students; jobs can be on campus or attending school; does off campus; students are paid at least federal minimum wage; funds not have to be repaid depend on availability at school.
+Federal Supplemental Educational Opportunity Grant (FSEOG) Grant: does not have to be repaid For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
+Federal Work Study Money earned while attending school; does not have to be repaid For undergraduate and graduate students; jobs can be on campus or off campus; students are paid at least federal minimum wage; funds depend on availability at school.

 Direct Subsidized Loan Loan: must be repaid For undergraduate students; U.S. Department of Education pays with interest interest while borrower is in school and during grace and deferment periods; student must be at least half-time and have financial need; First-time borrowers may not receive this type of loan for more than 150% of the length of their program of study; and U.S. Department of Education may stop paying their interest if they exceed that limit.
-Direct Unsubsidized Loan Loan: must be repaid For undergraduate and graduate students; borrower is responsible for with interest all interest; student must be at least half-time Direct PLUS Loan Loan: must be repaid For parents of dependent undergraduate students and for graduate or with interest professional students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required; 1
+Direct Unsubsidized Loan Loan: must be repaid For undergraduate and graduate students; borrower is responsible for with interest all interest; student must be at least half-time Direct PLUS Loan Loan: must be repaid For parents of dependent undergraduate students and for graduate or with interest professional students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required;